cybercongress/cybercongress/site/content/post/final-prolong.md

 Total: 5 TCYB
 ```

-Thus the description of the `full validator set` discipline will be:
+Thus, the description of the `full validator set` discipline will be:

-> If the set of validators will increase to or is equal or over 42, and this number of validators can last for 10,000 blocks, we will allocate a 1 TCYB to validators who took part in this discipline and were active in the 10,000 blocks period.
-If the number of validators will increase to or is over 73, under the same conditions we will allocate an additional 1 TCYB.
-If the number of validators will increase to or is over 100, under the same conditions we will allocate one more additional 1 TCYB.
-Finally, if the number of validators will increase to or is over 146, under the same conditions we will allocate an additional 2 TCYB.
-The rewards in that discipline will be distributed to validators proportionally to their pre-commits from the CURRENT network start, up until the discipline is complete.
+> If the set of validators will increase to or is equal to, or is over 42, and - this number of validators can hold for a period of 10,000 blocks, cyber~Congress will allocate 1 TCYB to the validators who took part in this discipline and were active in the period of those 10,000 blocks.
+If the number of validators will increase to, or is over 73, under the same conditions, we will allocate an additional 1 TCYB to the rewards.
+If the number of validators will increase to, or is over 100, under the same conditions we will allocate an additional 1 TCYB to the prize pool.
+Finally, if the number of validators will increase to, or is over 146, under the same conditions we will allocate an additional 2 TCYB to the prize pool.
+The rewards for this discipline will be distributed proportionally to the validators per their pre-commits from the start of the CURRENT network, up to the point when the discipline is considered done.

-The text of #17 proposal in the `euler-6` network:
+The text of proposal #17 for `euler-6`:

-This proposal is about the Game of Links Final prolongation, increasing rewards for takeoff relyed disciplines, and updating `full validator set` discipline provisions.
+This proposal is regarding the time adjustment of the final of the Game of Links, increasing rewards for takeoff related disciplines, and updating the provisions for the `full validator set` discipline.

-That means that the results of this proposal to impact the Game of Links provisions and final distribution.
+This means, that the results of this proposal will impact the Game of Links provisions and the final distribution!

 By voting "yes" I agree that:

-1. The end of the Game of Links Final will be on March 1st, 2021 00:00:00 UTC
+1. The end of the Game of Links Final will be prolonged until March 1st, 2021 00:00:00 UTC
-2. The reward of disciplines relyed on the takeoff will be increased from the current value ~1.9 TCYB (0.19%) to 3.8 TCYB (0.38%)
+2. The reward of disciplines dependent on the takeoff, will be increased from the current value of ~1.9 TCYB (0.19%) to 3.8 TCYB (0.38%)
-3. The updated provisions of `full validator set` discipline will be:
+3. The updated provisions of the `full validator set` discipline:
-If the set of validators will increase to or is equal or over 42, and this number of validators can last for 10,000 blocks, we will allocate a 1 TCYB to validators who took part in this discipline and were active in the 10,000 blocks period.
-If the number of validators will increase to or is over 73, under the same conditions we will allocate an additional 1 TCYB.
-If the number of validators will increase to or is over 100, under the same conditions we will allocate one more additional 1 TCYB.
-Finally, if the number of validators will increase to or is over 146, under the same conditions we will allocate an additional 2 TCYB.
-The rewards in that discipline will be distributed to validators proportionally to their pre-commits from the CURRENT network start, up until the discipline is complete.
+If the set of validators will increase to or is equal to, or is over 42, and - this number of validators can hold for a period of 10,000 blocks, cyber~Congress will allocate 1 TCYB to the validators who took part in this discipline and were active in the period of those 10,000 blocks.
+If the number of validators will increase to, or is over 73, under the same conditions, we will allocate an additional 1 TCYB to the rewards.
+If the number of validators will increase to, or is over 100, under the same conditions we will allocate an additional 1 TCYB to the prize pool.
+Finally, if the number of validators will increase to, or is over 146, under the same conditions we will allocate an additional 2 TCYB to the prize pool.
+The rewards for this discipline will be distributed proportionally to the validators per their pre-commits from the start of the CURRENT network, up to the point when the discipline is considered done.